darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

 -1 to 1.
 Most words, like “okay”, “I”, and “long”, would be neutral and therefore have a polarity of 0.
 Other words like “interesting” or “like”, by themselves, would be positive and might have a polarity of 0.75 and 0.5 respectively.
-If we would at the polarity of each word by itself, we would say that these sentences have a lot of positive words.
+If we look at the polarity of each word by itself, we would say that these sentences have a lot of positive words.
 However, we know that saying the sentiment here is positive would be a mistake, so polarity by itself isn’t enough to judge sentiment.

 This is where the other two concepts of valence shifting and amplification come into play.
 Amplifiers are words that enhance the